Psychological Safety#

 Activity Instructions

 The purpose of this activity is to locate yourself on your own wheel of power and privilege.
 We will not ask you to share your wheel with others.
-Instead, we’ll invite you to discuss in small groups general ways your experience of the exercise might affect how you show up at the hackweek.
+Instead, we’ll invite you to reflect on how your levels of privilege might affect how you show up at the hackweek.

 1. Choose 4 different identities that have particular meaning for you when you think about participating in a learning environment, and jot these down in a list.